Search results

 Content-Security-Policy: script-src 'self' https://test.boldreports.com

-The font-src directive allows the font sources only from URLs that are added in the Font Source field and restricts font sources from other URLs.
+The font-src directive allows font sources only from URLs added in the Font Source field and restricts font sources from other URLs.

 Content Security Policy settings for font